Top 10 Budapest

 2. 360 Bar

 This place became one of my favourite spot in the city.
-The bar has a nice, friendly atmosphere and it offers great view to the city.
+The bar has a nice, friendly atmosphere and it offers a great view to the city.
 You can spot all the famous attraction while drinking your morning coffee or having lunch/dinner.
-In the evenings they sometimes play live music and it can be a great place for friends to have a cocktail or two.
+In the evenings they sometimes play live music and it can be a great place for friends to have a cocktail or try fröccs and pálinka.
 Don’t miss out the famous Hungarian alcohol called pálinka.

 3. Ruin pubs

 Budapest is famous for its ruin pubs.
-They are old factory buildings furnished with old furniture of community centres, granmother’s flats.
-You can find unique seeting facilities such as cars or bath tubs turned into sofas.
+They are old factory buildings furnished with old furniture of community centres, grandmother’s flats.
+You can find unique seating facilities such as cars or bathtubs turned into sofas.
 It gives a retro feeling for the pubs.
 This page is great to see where these pubs are located and what they are unique for.
 My personal favourite is Szimpla kert.
+Many of the party hostels in Budapest are located in the neighbourhood as well, so the fun doesn’t have to end once you are back at your accommodation!

 4. River cruise